Generating Class-Level Integration Tests Using Call Site Information: Evaluation Results

 \subsection{Combined Mutation Analysis (RQ2.2)}

 Figure~\ref{fig:mutation:boxplot} shows that unit test suites do not kill almost half of the mutants. \integration targets more mutants, including those that remain alive with unit tests.
-In Figure \ref{fig:mutation:diff:boxplot}, we report the \textit{improvement} ($\Delta$) in the mutation score when executing $T_\cling$ in addition to unit test suites ($T_{EvoE}$, $T_{EvoR}$, $T_{RanE}$, and $T_{RanE}$), and their unions ($T_{EvoE+EvoR}$, $T_{RanE+RanR}$).
+In Figure \ref{fig:mutation:diff:boxplot}, we report the \textit{improvement} ($\Delta$) in the mutation score when executing $T_\cling$ in addition to different test suites ($T_{EvoE}$, $T_{EvoR}$, and $T_{Ran}$), and their unions ($T_{EvoE+EvoR}$).

-On average, 13\%, resp.
-19.5\%, of the mutants are killed only by $T_{\integration}$, compared to $T_{EvoE}$, resp. $T_{RanE}$, the unit test suites optimized for the class under test ($E$).
-This difference decreases to 10.3\%, resp.
-17.8\%, if we use $T_{EvoR}$, resp. $T_{RanR}$, the unit test suites exercising $E$ via the caller class $R$ (as more class interactions are executed).
-The difference with traditional unit testing is still 7.7\%, resp.
-13.5\%, when comparing \integration with the combined unit test suites $T_{EvoE+EvoR}$, resp. $T_{RanE+RanR}$, exercising $E$ directly as much as possible as well as indirectly via call sites in $R$.
+On average, 13\% of the mutants are killed only by $T_{\integration}$ compared to both $T_{EvoE}$, the unit test suites optimized for the class under test ($E$), and $T_{Ran}$, randomly generated tests.
+This difference decreases to 10.4\% if we use $T_{EvoR}$ the unit test suites exercising $E$ via the caller class $R$ (as more class interactions are executed).
+The difference with traditional unit testing is still 7.7\%, when comparing \integration with the combined unit test suites $T_{EvoE+EvoR}$, exercising $E$ directly as much as possible as well as indirectly via call sites in $R$.

-The outliers in Figure~\ref{fig:mutation:diff:boxplot} are also of interest: for 20, resp.
-18, classes (out of 140), \cling was able to generate a test suite where more than half of the mutants were killed \emph{only} by $T_{\cling}$, compared to $T_{EvoE}$, resp. $T_{RanE}$, (i.e., +50\% of mutation score).
-When compared to $T_{EvoE+EvoR}$, resp. $T_{RanE+RanR}$, there are 4, resp.
-9, classes for which $T_{\cling}$ kills more than half of the mutants that are killed by neither $T_{EvoE}$, resp. $T_{RanE}$, nor $T_{EvoR}$, resp. $T_{RanE}$.
+The outliers in Figure~\ref{fig:mutation:diff:boxplot} are also of interest: for 20 classes (out of 137), \cling was able to generate a test suite where more than half of the mutants were killed \emph{only} by $T_{\cling}$, compared to $T_{EvoE}$ (i.e., +50\% of mutation score).
+When compared to $T_{EvoE+EvoR}$ there are 4 classes for which $T_{\cling}$ kills more than half of the mutants that are killed by neither $T_{EvoE}$ nor $T_{EvoR}$.
 This further emphasizes the complementarity between the unit and integration testing.
+Comparing to randomly generated tests $T_{Ran}$, $T_{\cling}$ kills more than half of the mutants for 13 classes, demonstrating the need for guidance when generating class integration tests.

-Table \ref{tab:mutant-status-table} presents the status of the mutants that are killed by $T_{\cling}$ but not by unit-level test cases.
-What stands out is that many mutants are in fact covered, but not killed by unit-level test suites.
-Here \cling leverages the context of caller, not only to reach a mutant, but also to \emph{propagate} the (modified) values inside the caller's context, so that the mutants can be eventually killed.
+Table \ref{tab:mutant-status-table} presents the status of the mutants that are killed by $T_{\cling}$ but not by unit-level or random test cases.
+What stands out is that many mutants are in fact covered, but not killed by unit-level or random test suites.
+Here \cling leverages the context of the caller, not only to reach a mutant, but also to \emph{propagate} the (modified) values inside the caller's context, so that the mutants can be eventually killed.